 Gavuni – portion of smelts with chips/crisps for around €4.

-Shrimp, Squid and Mackerel – portions on the go from around €4 to €7.5.
+Shrimp, Squid and Mackerel – portions on the go from around €4.5 to €8.

 Looking to cook like a Croatian?
 Make sure to check out my fritule recipe, as well as the krostule recipe to get started!

-Full course meal in local restaurant – around €8 for a single person, daily menu type of meal.
+– Full course meal in local restaurant – around €10 for a single person, daily menu type of meal.

-A full meal for two in a decent restaurant (main and dessert, drinks and tips) start from around €30 and can go up all the way to €50 (or even more if you splurge).
+– A full meal for two in a decent restaurant (main and dessert, drinks, and tips) starts at around €38 and can quickly go up to €70 (or even more if you splurge).

 I still remember the first time I ate out in Rijeka during my first visit there.
 It was my wife, my son (2 years old at the time) and I who ate a TON of delicious food at a local restaurant (near the sea, so pretty touristy too) called Pizza Bracera.